Low-Waste Christmas Crafts: 14 Eco-Friendly Ideas For Everyone

 Poke a hole in while still warm and thread string through to make a single ornament or garland.

-14. Paper Tube Flowers Ornaments
+14. Paper Tube Flowers Ornaments: A Low-Waste Christmas Crafts Favorite

-Cut 1/4 inch (0.5 – 1 cm) strips from the paper tube, fold them in half, and glue them together to make a flower shape (or snowflake).
-Add a shiny pom pom or other embellishment and a ribbon or string to hang on the tree or wherever you want.
+Simply cut 1/4 inch (0.5 – 1 cm) strips from the paper tube, fold them in half and glue them together to form a flower shape (or snowflake).

 Cookie Consent with Real Cookie Banner